 Table of Contents

-- What Does it Take to Succeed in MLM?
+- What Does It Take To Be Successful in MLM?

 - Why Do So Many Fail in MLM?

 Do yourself a favor and watch the great poker movie “Rounders”.

 Here are Matt Damon’s opening lines from the film:

 If you can’t spot the sucker in your first half hour at the table,